AndrzejSzeszko/Warsztaty_2/README.md

-# Warsztaty_2
+# Warsztaty_2 - Messhub - my shitty messages server
-CodersLab python Warsztaty 2
+(CodersLab python Warsztaty 2)

+Spare me the shame and don't look at it (unless you have really valid reason).